mdriscollic/docs/content/en/docs/Settings/Settings_Authorization-roles/Settings_Authorization-roles.md

 ## Capabilities
 The following are the **Capabilities** that when assigned, allow the user to interact with **Settings \> Authorization roles**.

-For all Settings \> Authorization roles:
+For all Settings \> Authorization roles capabilities:

   - **Application** is *app-platform-minimal*.
   - **Type** is *Settings*.